A lot has changed in the world of training in less than two years.

 This approach works well because it can be done asynchronously by every participant at a time to suit even if they are remote.

-Could you bring them in at specific points where they will benefit from hearing from or interacting with those who are onsite, or where they are needed for input?
+Could you bring different people in at specific points where they will benefit from hearing from or interacting with others?

 Where people have busy schedules and are working from home, this will be really appreciated by your remote delegates!

-Training is slowly returning to the office but we are not quite there yet.
+Training and coaching are slowly returning to the office but we are not quite there yet.